ViliRaunola/Masters-thesis/README.md

-# Classifying Reddit posts using FinBert
+# Analyzing Reddit posts using FinBert

 Link to publication: _____